LiveI18n/expo-demo/README.md

 ### Expo Developer Experience
 - Full TypeScript support with proper type definitions
 - Works with Expo CLI, EAS Build, and Expo Go
-- Hot reload and fast refresh support
-- Web compatibility for testing in browsers

 ## Learn More